IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

     ![](_attachments/ocpWorkloadsPodsStatus.png)

-When deployment completes and all the pods have a status of “Ready” or “Running”, you must retrieve you BYOS endpoint URL.
+When deployment completes and all the pods have a status of “Ready”, “Running”, or "Completed", the next step is to retrieve your BYOS endpoint URL.

 43. In the OCP console, click **Networking** and then **Routes**.